-When calibrating over a wide temperature range, better results can generally be achieved by starting at the highest temperature and progressing down to the lowest temperature.
+When calibrating over a wide temperature range, starting at the highest temperature and progressing down to the lowest temperature can generally achieve better results.

 Probes can be held in place in the bath by using probe clamps or drilling holes in the access cover.
 Other fixtures to hold the probes can be designed.
 The object is to keep the reference probe and the probe(s) to be calibrated as closely grouped as possible in the working area of the bath.
 Bath stability is maximized when the bath working area is kept covered.